 - Off-Campus Study Programs occur during the fall, spring, and summer semesters.
 Students gain internship experience and also earn academic credits.
 If you plan to participate in one of these programs, it is important to speak with your academic advisors in order to plan your schedules accordingly.

 For specific internship information by department, check out the Human Ecology internship guides.
 They contain job listings, industry websites, and other resources, including a list of selected career outcomes per major.
-Copies of these guides are available in the Career Exploration Center, 162 MVR.
+Copies of these guides are available in the Career Exploration Center, 1203 MVR

 On Campus Recruiting

 Students who wish to participate in Cornell’s on-campus recruiting program for jobs or internships must take the proper steps to use the system successfully.
-Please note that only about 20% of students find employment through this program.
+Please note that this is only one of many ways that students find internships and jobs after they graduate.
 Many companies who recruit on campus are large organizations with the finances and resources to visit universities in this fashion.
 It is important for students to develop additional strategies to supplement their job search.

 Important components of the OCR program are company presentations.
 Some presentations are open to all students while others are limited to those who have been pre-selected to interview with the company.
 If the presentation is open to the public, you are encouraged to attend.
 These sessions offer excellent opportunities to learn about various industries and to prepare you for future recruiting opportunities.